nyu-mll/jiant/README.md

 # Add the following to your .bash_rc or .bash_profile
 export PYTHONPATH=/path/to/jiant:$PYTHONPATH
 ```
+If you plan to contribute to jiant, install additional dependencies with `pip install -r requirements-dev.txt`.

 To install `jiant` from source (alternative for researchers):
 ```